 REFRESH MATERIALIZED VIEW xxx PARTITION xxx SETTINGS cascading_refresh_materialized_view = 0

 When updating the view partition data, the data volume of the corresponding bottom sheet partition may be very large.
-The update will take up a lot of CPU and memory, and may also cause the update to fail.
-In this case, you can use the parameter max_rows_to_refresh_by_partition.
-In Clickhouse , a partition consists of multiple data parts.
-Using this parameter, we can control when the total number of rows of the partition's stand-alone data exceeds the value defined by this parameter, update the partition based on part of the part level, instead of updating the entire partition, which can control the resource usage.
+The update will take up a lot of CPU and memory resources, and may also cause the update to fail.
+Here, you can use the parameter max_rows_to_refresh_by_partition.
+In ClickHouse, a partition comprises multiple data parts.
+Using this parameter, we can control that when the total number of rows of the partition’s stand-alone data exceeds the value defined by this parameter, the partition is updated part by part based on the part level, instead of the entire partition, which can control the resource usage.
 Of course, if the view is an aggregation table, updating it part by part will cause the aggregation effect of the last view data to be inferior to updating it on the entire partition, and you need to balance it yourself.
-The default value of this parameter is 100000000 (100 million), use example:
+The default value of this parameter is 100000000 (100 million).
+Usage example:

 REFRESH MATERIALIZED VIEW xxx PARTITION xxx SETTINGS max_rows_to_refresh_by_partition = xxx

-In addition, you can use the partitionStatus Function to obtain the status of the corresponding partition of a materialized view table.
-There are three types of status: None (indicating that the partition does not exist), Normal (indicating that the partition exists and is in a normal state), and Refreshing (indicating that the partition is being updated).
+In addition, you can use the partitionStatus function to get the status of the corresponding partition of a materialized view table.
+There are three types of statuses: None (showing that the partition does not exist), Normal (showing that the partition exists and is in a normal state), and Refreshing (showing that the partition is being updated).
 Example:

 select partitionStatus(test, test_mv, '2020-01-01')

 Users can query the materialized view directly, but it is generally recommended to query the base table directly.
-The Bytehouse optimizer automatically rewrites the query to greatly improve the query processing time.
+The ByteHouse optimiser automatically rewrites the query to improve the processing time.

 Users can delete materialized views through the interface or SQL .

-If the user created the target table, you also need to manually drop the target table.
+If the user created the target table, they also need to manually drop the target table.

 drop view xxxx

-- At present, only three materialized views can be created per base table, and the creation of more than this number will be prohibited
+- At present, only three materialized views can be created per base table.

 - Nested Aggregation Functions are not supported.
 For example, sum (c + 1) is supported, while sum (c) + 1 is not supported.

-- All GROUP BY fields must appear in the SELECT.
+- All GROUP BY fields must appear in SELECT.

-- It is recommended for the creation of materialized view to as far as possible to keep the columns in the source table.
-For example, "select (a + 1)/2 from table group by a" can be rewritten to "select a from table group by a", so that you can use a view to cover as many query scenarios as possible when querying.
+- It is recommended that the fields of the created view keep the columns in the source table as much as possible.
+For example, "select (a + 1) / 2 from table group by a" can be rewritten as "select a from table group by a", so that you can use one view to cover all possible multiple query scenarios.